Methods for Boost Your Immunitysystem and fighting sickness

 Your immune system and your diet.

 The immune system army marches on its stomach, just like any other battle force.
 Immune system soldiers in good health require consistent nutrition.
 Scientists have long understood that poor and malnourished individuals are more prone to infectious illnesses.
 For example, experts are unsure if some dietary components, such as processed foods or a high simple sugar intake, would have a negative impact on immune function.
-There has been few research on the impact of diet on the human immune system.
+There has been little research on the impact of diet on the human immune system.

 There is some evidence that some micronutrient deficiencies, such as zinc, selenium, iron, copper, folic acid, and vitamins A, B6, C, and E, modify immunological responses in animals, as evaluated in the test tube.
 However, the impact of these immune system abnormalities on animal health is unclear, and the impact of comparable impairments on human immunological response has yet to be determined.

 So, what are your options?
 If you feel that your diet isn’t meeting all of your micronutrient demands — perhaps because you don’t enjoy veggies — taking a daily multivitamin and mineral supplement may provide additional health advantages in addition to any immune-boosting effects.
 Taking massive amounts of a single vitamin does not work.
 More isn’t always better.

 When you walk into a shop, you’ll see bottles of pills and herbal treatments that promise to “promote immunity” or generally improve the health of your immune system.
 Although several preparations have been discovered to affect specific aspects of immune function, there is no proof that they truly boost immunity to the point where you are better protected against infection and illness.
 Demonstrating whether a herb or any drug, for that matter, can boost immunity is still a difficult task.
 Scientists don’t sure, for example, if a herb that appears to increase antibody levels in the blood is truly advantageous to overall immunity.